yoasyo25/ruby-submissions/1708-b/1module/credit_check/miguel_silva.md

 Wrote it using a class, only two methods.
 Uses .map and an if/elsif block
 Works through Amex
+Built out with a runner file.
+Require works if in lib not project root.

 ## Evaluation Rubric